lacchain/david19-taskforce/docs/SYMPTOMS_FORM.md

 * Number of family members at home

 ## I RESPONSIBLY DECLARE THAT as by (date)*
 * I have been diagnosed with Corona Virus by a medical entity
+* Name of the entity:

 ## CONFINEMENT PREMISES DATA
 * Region